mayer79/foodDetector/README.md

 ## Fit your own CNN
 Maybe you are disappointed: We used a pretrained neural net and did not fit our own.
 Shame on us!
-Of course this is no problem with `mxnet`.
+Of course this is no problem with MXNet.
 But having only 3000 images in our training set is a harsh limitations because realistic CNNs usually come with hundered thousands of parameters.
 In our situation, this would end up with endless overfitting issues (even using dropout after the convolution steps).
 One way to reduce the overfitting issue would be to create dozends of versions of each image (by flipping, slightly changing colors, picking different sections of the pictures etc.).
 But your laptop will be already working too hard on the original 3000 pics...

 Let's open the script "r/customized_net.R".